uvarc/rc-website/README.md

 ### Events Data

 The "Training" widget and workshops page are both fed from a JSON API connected to the education.cadre.virginia.edu portal.
 They are updated when the site is published (by hand) or every 24 hours by a Travis-CI cron job.

+### Automated Builds

+Travis-CI is a CI/CD tool that automates builds and deployments of the website code.
+Take note of the contents of `.travis.yml` and you will see instructions for how Travis builds the site:
+* Upon a push to `staging` or `master` it launches a customized container `uvarc/hugo-build:v2`.
+* That container runs a script that clones that branch of the repository and runs `hugo -v --ignoreCache` to build the site.
+* Travis then synchronizes the published HTML, JS, CSS, images and files to Amazon S3.
+* Finally, the build invalidates the CloudFront cache that serves out the actual website.

+Build+deployment generally takes 70 seconds and can be monitored using the [Travis-CI dashboard](https://travis-ci.org/uvarc/rc-website/builds) for this repository.

 ## Search